Leathley

-Leathley is a village and civil parish in the Harrogate district of North Yorkshire, England, the parish includes the townships of both Castley and Leathley.
+Leathley is a village and civil parish in the county of North Yorkshire, England, the parish includes the townships of both Castley and Leathley.
 It is near the border with West Yorkshire and the River Wharfe, 1 mile north-east of Otley.
 The B6161 runs through the village, connecting Leathley with Killinghall in the North and Pool-in-Wharfedale in the south.
 According to the 2011 census Leathley had a population of 181 people.

 In 1870–72, John Marius Wilson's Imperial Gazetteer of England and Wales described Leathley as: